jeremyhsimons/ci_pp5_fixit/README.md

 ### Feature ideas for future development

 * A page on the site, reachable from the navbar for logged in users, to scroll through a list of profiles that they have starred.
+* Profile pages to display a list of the user's most upvoted comments in a separate list to their posts.
 * Auto-direct users to the signup page rather than the home page so that they can sign up straight away and get full access to the site.
 * Feedback messages to users so that they can be sure that when they create a post or update, their actions have been successful.
 * More categories for posts which could include furniture-making/woodwork, gardening/yard maintanence.